ottertune/ot-agent/README.md

 # Deploying a Release

-Make sure the value in the code for the agent version number is correct: https://github.com/ottertune/ot-agent/blob/main/driver/compute_server_client.py#L23
+Make sure the agent version number is correct: https://github.com/ottertune/ot-agent/blob/main/agent_version.py

 Create a release by [making one in the Github UI](https://github.com/ottertune/ot-agent/releases/new).
 This will automatically trigger a job to build and push images to public ECR and Dockerhub.
 Each version name is a two word alliteration of the form: Adjective Animal.